Swila: Rachier had his shortfalls, but he leaves behind a rich legacy at Gor

 In the same token there is no denying that Rachier’s looming exit has caused anxiety in K’Ogalo quarters, many not sure of what the future holds.
 Could it usher in an era of chaos and mismanagement as witnessed before?
 We hope not but time will tell.

 Club members must thus ensure that whoever they pick at the December polls are not politicians camouflaged as football managers but men and women of impeccable integrity with a proven track record in management and a compelling love for the club and football at large.

-In this era and age when Gor is rubbing shoulders with the best in Africa, solid financial backing is requiste and the new boss must pick the baton from Rachier and translate the success realized on the pitch to financial stability.
+In this era and age when Gor is rubbing shoulders with the high and mighty in Africa, solid financial backing is a requisite and the new boss must pick the baton from Rachier and translate the success realized on the pitch to financial stability.